How to Prepare for a Compliance Audit: Best Practices and Strategies

 Know how to report phishing or suspicious behavior

-Ensure training logs are up-to-date and linked to your compliance documentation to demonstrate awareness across your workforce.
+Maintain up-to-date training logs and link them to compliance documentation to demonstrate team awareness.

 6. Assign an Audit Coordinator and Build a Compliance Team